ept221/pet-on-a-chip/README.md

 ## The GPU
 ![gpu](resources/gpu.jpg)
 The GPU operates in a monochrome 80 column text mode, and outputs a VGA signal at a resolution of 640 by 480 at 60 frames per second.
 The GPU contains an ASCII buffer which the user can write to in order to display messages on the screen.
 A control register allows the user to set the text to one of 7 colors, and to enable an interrupt to the CPU which fires every time a frame finishes and enters the blanking period.
+Not shown in the diagram is some control logic that allows the screen to be scrolled upwards by writing to the control register.

 ## The Instruction Set
 ![instruction set part 1](resources/ISA_Part_1.png)